pierre-dejoue/factorio-blueprints/README.md

   #002 Blueprint Book: Malls
 ```

-For blueprint exchange string with multiple levels of books within book, use the `-l` option to set a maximum recursion level higher than 0:
+For blueprint exchange strings with multiple levels of books within books, use the `-l` option to set a maximum recursion level higher than 0:

 ```
 $ python ./blueprints.py -f squiggles_in_a_book.txt -l 1